MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

   port: 8234
 ```
 After import, ongoing management is via the UI.

+### Changing Host and Port After Setup
+You can change the host and port after initial setup directly in the Home Assistant UI:

+1. Go to Settings → Devices & Services
+2. Find the "Helios EC‑Pro Ventilation" integration
+3. Click on "Configure" (gear icon)
+4. Update the host and/or port values
+5. Click "Submit"

+The integration will automatically reload with the new settings.

 ## 6. Entities
 The integration exposes the following entities: